Hassan Nisar: Early life and education

-Hassan Nisar was born on July 5, 1951 in Faisalabad, Punjab into a literary Punjabi Arain family which moved from Amritsar following the 1947 partition, his grandfather having been an intellectual fluent in English and Persian, who gave his name to the Farid Chowk in Amritsar, Nisar being one of six children.
+Hassan Nisar was born on July 5, 1951 in Faisalabad, Punjab into a literary Punjabi Arain family, Nisar being one of six children.
+The family had migrated from Amritsar following the 1947 partition.
+His grandfather was an intellectual fluent in English and Persian, who gave his name to the Farid Chowk in Amritsar.

 He completed his Matriculation and FA from Faisalabad and then studied Journalism and Economics at the University of the Punjab, Lahore.

 Career

 Journalism and literature

 Nisar's father wanted him to become a civil servant but he himself wanted to become a movie writer, beginning his professional career in 1972 when he was offered a job as a journalist, before writing poetry, film songs and editing a monthly magazine called Zanjeer.

 Television dramas

 He has written television dramas, including Hawa Pe Raqs (2000), directed and produced by Abid Ali, a story about the conflict between a feudal father and his revolutionary son.